 The subsystems of Norway, Sweden, Finland and Eastern Denmark are synchronously interconnected.
-The subsystem of Western Denmark is linked to Norway and Sweden using DC links.
+The subsystem of Western Denmark is linked to Norway, Sweden and Eastern Denmark using DC links.
 This Appendix governs the special circumstances resulting from no separate trade being conducted via the Ivalo-Varangerbotn link.
-The capacity will instead be included in the trading scope for Nord Pool's Elspot market between Norway-Sweden and Sweden-Finland.
+The capacity will instead be included in the trading scope for Nord Pool Spot's Elspot trading and Elbas trading between Norway-Sweden and Sweden-Finland.